b4r4d41z/rosbag2hdf5/README.md

 This project is a Python script that transforms data from .bag to .h5 format.
 The script works with ROS1 Noetic.
 ---
 ### UPD:
+5.9.2025 - /qpos have simular structure as /action.
 4.30.2025 - /action dataset now contains of 6D representation and RPY data of EEF.
 ---